Trading Leverage Examples & Margin Example & Examples

 Indices Margin Requirement = 100%

-These Zones are Shown on the Software Image Below as an Examples:
+These Zones are Shown on the Software Image Below as an Example:

 MetaTrader 4 Indices Software